 Under certain conditions a student may be allowed to substitute a similar course for a required course in their program.
-A student should discuss a potential course substitution with their Academic Advisor or Success Coach.
-The Academic Advisor, in conjunction with the appropriate program faculty, Dean and the Registrar, will determine if the course substitution is appropriate.
-If approved, the Academic Advisor or Success Coach will submit the required paperwork to the Registrar.
+A student should discuss a potential course substitution with their Success Coach.
+The Success Coach, in conjunction with the appropriate program faculty, Dean and the Registrar, will determine if the course substitution is appropriate.
+If approved, the Success Coach will submit the required paperwork to the Registrar.